Timevortrix/Timevortrix/README.md

 - 💞️ I’m looking to collaborate on pentesting projects one day! 🚀
 - 📫 How to reach me 🤔 https://www.linkedin.com/in/joana-saraiva-9139b8208
 - 😄 Background: Started using Windows 98 at 3 years old, then my next new adventure was Windows XP 💪💯
-- Fall in love with IT and computer sciences but did not persue that dream until now
+- 😍 Fall in love with IT and Computer Sciences but did not persue that dream until now 😢
 - ⚡ Fun fact: I have a master's in Biochemistry but I found myself in love with cyber!

 <!---